ssfsx17/ffpnp/pandoc-markdown/0810-Gunbreaker.md

 |           | E: Front row of enemies | Target H: 0
 |           |                         | Effect H/V: 3/3

+Potency: 50

 Project your attack into all enemies in the area.
-After-Armor Damage is halved.
 You gain 1 Cartridge.

 #### Gunbreaker 50